jonesd/abora-white/README.md

 > Dean Tribble kindly emailed in
 > a few comments on the contents of this page.
 I have included
 > them below in the marked lines.
 Thanks Dean.

+**Note:** This analysis of the capabilities of Java is from 2003 and so is well behind the current state of Java and its support for Generics and other language features.

 ### BooleanVar